 But it was a learning experience that forced the parents to reevaluate how their children access technology in their home.

 The time children ages 8 and younger spend on mobile devices has tripled in four years, according to a CNN story.
-As technology becomes more prevalent in households, it becomes even more important to safeguard your accounts.
+As technology becomes more prevalent in households, it becomes even more important to protect your accounts.

-Use the alerts.
+Use the alerts

 With eAlerts for Visa, you can receive real-time messages triggered the moment your Dupaco Visa credit card number is used.

 Whenever there is an option to require a password on your family’s mobile devices, take advantage of the security measure.

-Don’t save your credit card.
+Don’t save your credit card

-“We don’t save any cards to websites anymore,” she says.
+“We don’t save any cards to websites anymore,” she said.
 “It’s so tempting to hit yes, but now I’ve learned to say, ‘no thanks.’”

-Take action immediately.
+Take action immediately